jmendiara/node-closure-linter-wrapper/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+* 0.2.2
+  * Introduced support for closure-linter 2.3.10

 * 0.2.1
   * gjslint compliance ;)